sbogucki12/SpaASMR2018/README.md

 [ ] - Upgrade "Saved to Favorites"/"Remove Video" from alerts to bootboxes.

-[ ] - Create a form for users to submit errors they discover in the app.
+[ X ] - Create a form for users to submit errors they discover in the app.

 [ X ] - Add an "About ASMR" section.